24CSB0B20/first-form/README.md

 # first-form
 This is the first assignment project for making a basic form with required parameters.
 Used only HTML and CSS known during the first class.
+Experience may be better zoomed in on certain monitors!